mslmio/sdk-python/README.md

 ### Error Handling

-We expose the following error types in the Mslm library:
+We expose the following error types in the SDK:

 #### Common Errors
 - `MslmError`: The base error type.